onap/integration/docs/docs_scaleout.rst

 You need after:

-* a SSH public key value that will allow you then to connect to the VM.
+* the SSH public key value that will allow you to connect to the VM.
 * the cloudSite name and TenantId where to deploy the service
 * the name of the security group that will be used in the tenant for your service
 * the name of the network that will be used to connect your VM
-* the name of your Openstack image
+* the name of your OpenStack image
-* the name of yout Openstack VM flavor
+* the name of your OpenStack VM flavor

 We supposed here that we are using some already declared informations: